pz1/ZWayModules/Wunderground/README.md

 ###Wunderground
 Simple weathermodule based on the [Wunderground Weather service](https://www.wunderground.com/?apiref=06d5c981eb770fb1).
 It holds minimum local weather data in the base virtualDevice Wunderground_X.
 There are two additional virtual devices, one for wind direction (Wunderground_X-1) in a second (Wunderground_X-2) for sunset/sunrise time strings and a on/off variable for night/day.
-The night/day switch is not very precise because it is only updtaed every 15 minutes, which suffices in many applications.
+The night/day switch is not very precise because it is only updated every 15 minutes, which suffices in many applications.
+The three virtual devices:
 ```
 {"scaleTitle":"Â°C","title":"Schiphol","probeTitle":"Temperature","level":15.3,"windgust":16,"pressure":1036,"wind_degrees":98,"observe_time":"Tue, 04 Oct 2016 16:26:43 +0200","max_temp":16,"icon":"http://icons.wxug.com/i/c/k/clear.gif","modificationTime":1468154510}